Kaaba, a Hindu Temple, Stolen by Muslims

 As you know now that long before Islam came in to existence, Kaaba, in Mecca in Saudi Arabia was a pilgrimage site.
 The word Kaaba might have come from the Tamil Language which originated around 1700BC.
 In Tamil Nadu Kabaalishwaran temple is Lord Shiva’s temple and Kabaali refers to Lord Shiva.
 The black stone at Kaaba is held sacred and holy in Islam and is called “Hajre Aswad” from the Sanskrit word Sanghey Ashweta or Non-white stone.
 The Shiva Lingam is also called Sanghey Ashweta.
 So what is in Kaaba could be the same what Hindus worship.
 The pedestal Maqam-E-Ibrahim at the centre of the Kaaba is octagonal in shape.

 In Hinduism, the pedestal of Brahma the creator is also octagonal in shape.
 Muslim pilgrims visiting the Kaaba temple go around it seven times.
 In no other mosque does the circumambulation prevail.
-Hindus invariably circumambulate or Pradakshina, around their deities.
-This is yet another proof that the Kaaba shrine is a pre-Islamic.
+Hindus invariably circumambulate or perform Pradakshina, around their deities.
+This is yet another proof that the Kaaba shrine is a pre-Islamic with Vedic way of praying.

 Allah was one of the deities in Kaaba long before Islam was founded.
 It might come as a stunning revelation to many that the word ‘ALLAH’ itself is Sanskrit.